GoogleCloudPlatform/functions-framework-cpp/ci/README.md

 These notes assume you have setup a valid GCP project, with billing enabled.

-> :warning: most of these services will incur billing costs, probably in the
+> :warning: Most of these services will incur billing costs, probably in the
 > hundreds of dollars per month.
 Do not run these steps unless you understand
 > these costs.